An Introduction to the French Rite (Rite Français) in Freemasonry

 Discover the Intellectual and Cultural Legacy of the French Rite in Freemasonry

 Embracing the spirit of the Enlightenment, the French Rite, or Rite Français, stands out as a beacon of reason, humanism, and secularism within the diverse world of Freemasonry.
-Originating in 18th-century France, this rite not only reflects the intellectual currents of its time but also adapts to the evolving global landscape.
-Here we explore the profound historical roots, key elements, and the dynamic modern presence of the French Rite, shedding light on its enduring influence across continents.
+Although it evolved within 18th-century France, the French Rite is a direct heir to the earliest rituals used by the Premier Grand Lodge of England, also known as the Moderns, established in 1717.
+When the Moderns merged with the Antients in England, these original rituals largely disappeared in their homeland but continued to thrive in France, where they had been introduced in Freemasonry’s early days.
+As Freemasonry developed in France, the French Rite evolved while remaining faithful to its roots in the Premier Grand Lodge’s rituals.
+Here, we explore the profound historical roots, key elements, and the dynamic modern presence of the French Rite, shedding light on its enduring influence across continents.

 Enlightenment Values in the French Rite